Darren Jonusas

 BBC1: GELDOF IN AFRICA

-6 x 30' doc series filmed in High Definition, directed by John Maguire.
+6 x 30' doc series, directed by John Maguire.

 BBC1: THE HUMAN BODY - THE END OF LIFE